An appraisal report is inspection allowing the appraiser to come to an opinion of value.

-This opinion or estimate is figured using a formal method that typically utilizes three "common approaches to value".
+This opinion or estimate is discerned using a formal process that typically utilizes the three main "common approaches to value".

-The Cost Approach is one of the methods that real estate appraisers use to find the worth of a home; it involves finding what the improvements would be worth without physical deterioration, adding the land value.
+The Cost Approach is one of the methods that appraisers use to find the worth of a home; it involves discerning what the improvements would cost less physical deterioration, adding the land value.

 If you are applying for a loan.

 To officially display the replacement cost of Primary Mortgage Insurance.

 To fight inflated property taxes.

 To deal with an estate.

 To give you a negotiating tool when purchasing real estate.

 To figure out a reasonable price when selling real estate.

 To defend your rights in a condemnation case.